sergiu-paraschiv/PHPCI-mocha/README.md

 ```
 \SergiuParaschiv\PHPCI\Plugin\Mocha:
     directory: "frontend"
-    command: "npm run -s test:ci"
+    command: "npm run test:ci"
+    data_offset: 2
 ```

-Npm should run with the `-s` flag.

 Mocha should run with the `-f json` flag.

+`data_offset` is the number of lines at the top of the output to skip before parsing the response.

 `test:ci` in `package.json` should be `"mocha --reporter mocha-tap-reporter --recursive app/test"`